Minimal rational curves on complete symmetric varieties: Minimal rational curves on wonderful symmetric varieties

 \subsection{Contact structure}

-In this subsection, we compute the dimension of $H \cdot m$ for $m \in T_xC \setminus \{0\}$, $C \in \cK_x$ and $\cK$ a minimal family.
+In this subsection, we compute the dimension of $H \cdot m$ for $m \in T_xC \setminus \{0\}$, $C \in \cK_x$ and $\cK$ a family of minimal rational curves.
 We first gather some facts on orbits associated with symmetric spaces, and in particular prove that orbits of symmetric subgroups of $G$ are Lagrangian subvarieties in nilpotent $G$-orbits.
 Recall the following general definitions.